 Number of persons

-- At the back, with a view of the Dolomites
+- At the back, with a view to the inner patio

 - Large twin beds (200x210) made of local maple